GluuFederation/docs-openbanking-prod/docs/source/par-jarm.md

 We have a new configuration property for PAR as:

-    *     parEndpoint - String, corresponds to pushed_authorization_request_endpoint as defined by spec
+    *     parEndpoint - String, corresponds to pushed_authorization_request_endpoint
+          as defined by spec.

 Moreover, there are two new client configuration as:

     *     parLifetime: An integer parameter representing the lifetime (in seconds) of the pushed authorization request.
     *     requirePar - Boolean parameter indicating whether the only means of initiating an authorization request the client is allowed to use is a pushed authorization request.
 If omitted, the default value is "false".

 ## JWT Secured Authorization Response Mode-JARM